-An applicant for a preliminary plan of subdivision need not take any action under TP-Transportation Policy Area Mobility Review if the proposed development will generate 3 or fewer peak-hour trips.
+An applicant for a preliminary plan of subdivision need not take any action under Transportation Policy Area Review if the proposed development will generate 3 or fewer peak-hour trips.

-The Planning Board may adopt Transportation Policy Area Mobility Review guidelines and other technical materials to further specify standards and procedures for its adoption of findings of policy area adequacy or inadequacy or of acceptable with full or partial mitigation.
+The Planning Board may adopt Transportation Policy Area Review guidelines and other technical materials to further specify standards and procedures for its adoption of findings of policy area adequacy or inadequacy.

-The transportation planning model considers all existing and approved forecast development and all eligible programmed transportation CIP projects.
-For these purposes, "forecast approved development" includes all approved preliminary plans of subdivision and is also known as the "pipeline of approved development households and employment forecast by the Cooperative Regional Forecast.
-"Eligible programmed transportation CIP projects" include all County CIP, State Transportation Program, and City of Rockville or Gaithersburg projects for which 100 percent of the expenditures for construction are estimated to occur in the first 6-10 years of the applicable program.
+The transportation planning model considers all forecast development and all eligible programmed transportation CIP projects.
+For these purposes, "forecast development" includes all households and employment forecast by the Cooperative Regional Forecast.
+"Eligible programmed transportation CIP projects" include all County CIP, State Transportation Program, and City of Rockville or Gaithersburg projects for which 100 percent of the expenditures for construction are estimated to occur in the first 10 years of the applicable program and for which construction is funded to begin within 6 years.

 Because of the unique nature of the Purple Line, the Corridor Cities Transitway, and the North Bethesda Transitway compared to other transportation systems which are normally used in calculating development capacity, it is prudent to approach the additional capacity from these systems conservatively, particularly with respect to the timing of capacity and the amount of the capacity recognized.
-Therefore, the capacity from any operable segment of any of these transit systems must not be counted until that segment is fully funded in the first 6-10 years of the County or State capital improvements program.
+Therefore, the capacity from any operable segment of any of these transit systems must not be counted until that segment is fully funded in the first 10 years of the County or State capital improvements program and for which construction is funded to begin within 6 years.